casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

  - This shows  lack of generalisation

-**2.2: fewer iterations**
+**2.2: fewer episodes**

 In order to keep the generality of iteration 2.1 with some context specialisation, further melodies were generated using the saved checkpoint 22 158.
-This version of the model was trained on the initial 20 000 iterations with the large dataset, then 1/10 th of the iterations on the context dataset.
+This version of the model was trained on the initial 20 000 episodes with the large dataset, then 1/10 th of the iterations on the context dataset.

 - (discuss outcomes on models)
 - Link to transfer learning paper (ref)